boudinfl/acm-cr/README.md

 3397271.3401032.qrels  # relevant judgments
 ```

-Actually, there are 45 papers and XXX topics.
+Actually, there are 50 papers and 268 topics.

 Below is the list of papers used for generating queries.